Skip to content

 This post may contain affiliate links.
 Read disclosure policy.

 This steak and potatoes recipe combines buttery garlicky steak bites and cast iron skillet potatoes for an easy meal in under 30 minutes.
-The sizzling dish has tender, crispy, and juicy textures with mouthwatering flavors of a homemade steak rub, garlic butter, and Italian seasoning.
+The sizzling dish has tender, crispy, and juicy textures with mouthwatering flavors garlic butter and herbs.

 • Sirloin steak: This cut of meat is perfectly suited for being pan seared and will get nice and tender!
 You could also use tenderloin for the steak bites.